Branching processes with interactions: the subcritical cooperative regime: Introduction and main results.

-We denote by $\mathbb{P}_x$, for the law of the process $X$ starting from $x\in [0,1]$.
+We denote by $\mathbb{P}_x$, for the law of the process $X=(X_t, t\in \mathbb{R}_{0,+})$ starting from $x\in [0,1]$.

-\begin{theorem} Assume that $a=0$ and $\varsigma \le 0$, then the SDE (\ref{eq:dualnaintro}) with starting point $X_0\in[0,1]$ has a unique strong solution taking values on $[0,1]$.
-Moreover, if we denote by $X$ such unique solution, then it is the unique (in distribution) moment dual of $Z$, the subcritical cooperative branching process with interactions having the same parameters as $X$.
-More precisely, for $x\in [0,1]$ and $n\in\overline{\mathbb{N}}$, we have
+\begin{theorem} Assume that $|\mathbf{m}|< \infty$, $a=0$ and $\varsigma \le 0$, then the SDE (\ref{eq:dualnaintro}) with starting point $X_0\in[0,1]$ has a unique strong solution, that we denote by $X$, taking values on $[0,1]$.
+Moreover $X$ is the unique (in distribution) moment dual of $Z$, the (sub)critical cooperative branching process with interactions having the same parameters as $X$.
+More precisely, for $x\in [0,1]$ and $n\in\mathbb{N}_0$, we have